trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 The following high-level API is available.

 * `step` adds a step to right track.
-If its return value is `falsey`, the pipe is deviated to left track.
+If its return value is `falsey`, the pipe deviates to left track.
 Can be called with macros, which will run their own insertion logic.
 * `success` always add step to the right.
 The return value is ignored.
 * `failure` always add step to the left for error handling.
 The return value is ignored.